-ATTACH THE FRONT WHEEL
+ATTACH THE FRONT FENDER AND FRONT WHEEL

-There are two types of front wheel assemblies; nutted and quick-release.
+There are two types of front wheel and fender assemblies; nutted wheel with flat fender brace and quick-release with rounded fender brace.
 Note: Quick-release wheels may be on both the front and rear wheels or just one.
 Also, some tire tread patterns have a direction, so compare your front tire and rear tire of the bicycle so that both tread patterns face the same way.

-Nutted Front Wheel
+Nutted Front Wheel with Flat Fender Brace